FLalejandro/Move-Tutors/README.md

 ### Customization

-TutorMoves is highly customizable, allowing server administrators to define various tutors with different sets of moves, permissions, and GUI sizes through configuration files.
+me.novoro.TutorMoves is highly customizable, allowing server administrators to define various tutors with different sets of moves, permissions, and GUI sizes through configuration files.

 ### Economy Integration

-TutorMoves integrates with the Impactor economy mod, enabling players to purchase moves for their Pokémon using in-game currency.
+me.novoro.TutorMoves integrates with the Impactor economy mod, enabling players to purchase moves for their Pokémon using in-game currency.
 This adds an additional layer of gameplay and economy management.

 ### GUI-Based Move Tutoring